CircuitVerse/Blog/content/posts/Vedant_Jain_Phase_1_Report.md

 - [feat: assignment restriction](https://github.com/CircuitVerse/CircuitVerse/pull/3091)

 ### Improve notifications page
-Currently, CircuitVerse uses activity_notification gem for the Notifications but the gem is not maintained any more and the notification page is very lagging.
-So we decided to replace the gem and we found noticed gem by chris oliver of Gorails.
+Currently, CircuitVerse uses activity_notification gem for the Notifications, but the gem is not maintained any more and the notification page is very lagging.
+So we decided to replace the gem, and we found noticed gem by chris oliver of Gorails.

 - Navbar Notifications
 ![navbar_notification](/images/vedant_gsoc22/notification_img1.png)